afifSaman/gdp-mapping/README.md

 6. ExpressJS
  * Express is an application framework for NodeJS.
 It allowed us to create API quickly and easily
 7. AngularChartJS
  * AngularChartJS is an AngularJS library in form of directive.
 It is based on ChartJS.
-AngularChartJS is a great library which allowed us to create chart mixed type of charts easily
+AngularChartJS is a great library which allowed us to create mixed type of charts easily